JAVELIN "Will Allow Us To Quadruple Our Turnover"

 Regional Small Business Of The Year, Arrowsmith Engineering, has spent the recession preparing for the upturn, including bringing in Jobshop as its ERP/MRP system, and building an additional 5,000 square foot factory.

-Arrowsmith managing director Jason Aldridge recognizes that Jobshop has become a crucial part of the company’s SC21 implementations and their Continuous Sustainable Improvement Plan.
+Arrowsmith managing director Jason Aldridge recognises that Jobshop has become a crucial part of the company’s SC21 implementations and their Continuous Sustainable Improvement Plan.
 He says they are aiming to be a world class supplier to the aerospace industry, and expects Jobshop to help them achieve that.

 “We wanted a system that would grow with us, and JAVELIN is perfect for that.”

 The Coventry company won the prestigious 2009 Small Business of the Year Award organised by the Coventry Telegraph in conjunction with Coventry and Warwickshire Chamber of Commerce.
-It is now emerging from a very busy period applying SC21 practices and working with the Manufacturing Advisory Service on their upskilling, restructuring and expansion program.
+It is now emerging from a very busy period applying SC21 practices and working with the Manufacturing Advisory Service on their upskilling, restructuring and expansion programme.
 “The aerospace industry will need to commission a lot of work, and thanks to Jobshop we’re now ready to take it on,” says Jason Aldridge.

 Providing a range of aero engine components for clients such as Rolls Royce, Goodrich, Pattonair and Gardner Aerospace, along with parts for Formula One racing car engines, Arrowsmith had reached the stage where their existing ERP/MRP system was reaching its capacity.
 One of their major customers told them they needed to bring in an improved system.
 “They said if we intended to take on more work and grow, we needed a system that could do more.
 We looked at the marketplace, did a lot of research and met a lot of companies.
 Jobshop was the one that provided everything we were looking for, and our workforce felt extremely comfortable using it.